The chamois is the only animal that has never become extinct or been exterminated in the National Park.

 During their first summer, the young chamois have to learn how to survive in the rocky mountainous terrain.

-Born in June, from within a few hours of birth chamois kids follow their mothers everywhere.
+Born in June, a few hours after birth chamois kids follow their mothers everywhere.
 From time to time, when fleeing, they lose contact with the group and their plaintive cries can be heard from afar.

 During the yearly rutting season, in November, brutal combats take place.